dev-academy-programme/student-prep/accounts.md

 3. Add photo and name in [account settings](https://github.com/settings/profile)
 4. Check your email and click the validation link

+## Toggl
+Toggl is a time keeping app that we ask you to use during Foundations.
+Its purpose is to help you strengthen your programmer skill set and to keep within the recommended time allotments for each activity.

+1. Sign up for a new account with [Toggl](https://toggl.com/)
+2. Download the desktop app

 ## Slack
 The Enspiral Dev Academy Slack community is where most of our communications take place.